PrimeEagle/Mantid/README.md

 # Mantid

-A command line tool for working with MantisBt
+A command line tool for working with MantisBt.